vh@nnlo-v2: New physics in Higgs Strahlung: Acknowledgments

 \section{Acknowledgments}

-We thank Oliver Brein and Tom Zirke for their work on earlier versions of the code, and Tim Stefaniak for comments on the manuscript and the code.
+We thank Oliver Brein and Tom Zirke for their work on earlier versions of the code.
+Thanks to Henning Bahl, Tim Stefaniak, and Jonas Wittbrodt for comments and for pointing out a crucial typo in the paper and the code.
 We are indebted to Eleni Vryonidou and Cen Zhang for their support in tracing a bug in our implementation of higher-dimensional operators, and helpful clarifications concerning \citere{Bylund:2016phk}.
 S.L. is supported by the DFG project ``Precision Calculations in the Higgs Sector - Paving the Way to the New Physics Landscape'' (ID: MU 3138/1-1).
 R.V.H. and J.K. are supported by BMBF under contract 05H15PACC1.